qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 Socket Types
 ............

-In the Model Designer, input and output sockets are color-coded to indicate the type of data they accept or produce.
-The color is a visual aid only;
+In the model designer, input and output sockets are color-coded to indicate the type of data they accept or produce.
+The same color coding applies to rubber bands and parameter bullets on the canvas.
-compatibility between sockets is determined by the parameter type.
+The color is a visual aid only; compatibility between sockets is determined by the parameter type.

 The following table describes the meaning of each socket color.